Brazil urges India to cut import taxes on chicken products

 “Our trade ties can be a win-win situation for both countries as we’re equally keen to import from India and offer any technical know-how that India might look forward to,” Dias added.

-Brazil would also like to work with India in the area of ethanol production which in turn would help New Delhi use more ethanol blends of gasoline, she said.
+Brazil would also like to work with India on ethanol production which would help New Delhi use more ethanol blends of gasoline, Dias said.

-Sugar output has surged in India which two years ago surpassed Brazil as the world’s top producer of the sweetener, accentuating the need to use more cane for ethanol production.
+India dislodged Brazil as the world’s biggest sugar producer two years ago.
+And higher sugar output since then has led to large inventories and a free fall in local prices.

+To overcome the glut, mills in India are now trying to divert sugar cane to produce more than ethanol than sugar.
+But in comparison with Brazil, India’s biofuel industry is still in its nascent stage.

 Asked if the Brazilian delegation discussed the issue of India’s sugar subsidies, Dias said: “We have not talked about sugar at all.
 The issue is already at the WTO.”

-Brazil has said India’s subsidies for sugar exports were not in line with the World Trade Organization (WTO) rules and would hurt free competition in the global market.
-Other than Brazil, Australia and Guatemala have also questioned the subsidies at the WTO.
+Brazil has taken India’s subsidies for sugar exports to the World Trade Organization (WTO), saying they are not in line with WTO rules and would hurt free competition in the global market.
+Australia and Guatemala have also questioned the subsidies at the WTO.

 India, struggling with surplus sugar supplies, has approved a subsidy of 10,448 rupees ($145.58) a tonne for exports in the 2019/20 season - a move that encouraged mills to clinch overseas sales deals early this year.